Personalized Algorithmic Recourse with Preference Elicitation: Personalized Algorithmic Recourse with

-Given our estimate $P(\mathbf{w}|\mathcal{D}^{(t)})$, we need to show the user the best choice set available, which maximizes the information gain.
-Presenting the user with a poorly chosen choice set could slow down the estimation process or make it fail.

-Following the preference elicitation setting \cite{viappiani2010optimal}, we define the expected utility of a candidate intervention $\hat{I}_a$ under a belief $P(\mathbf{w}|\mathcal{D}^{(t)})$ as the negation of its expected cost:

-For each time step $t$, we have to provide to the user the choice set $O^*$ that has the highest value of information \cite{Chajewska2000}.
-For the choice set, the maximally informative query is the one that maximizes \textit{expected utility of a selection} ($EUS$) \cite{viappiani2020equivalence}.
-Intuitively, we should choose a choice set that maximises the user's expected utility, which means minimizing the overall expected cost of successful interventions.
-However, we cannot assume the user will always choose the best action.
-Therefore, we model the user's choice with a noise model $R$.
-We define $P_{R}(O^{(t)} \leadsto a| \mathbf{w})$ as the probability of choosing $a$ from $O^{(t)}$ under the user response model $R$ and weighting $\mathbf{w}$.
-In our case, we choose the \textit{logistic response model} (\textit{L}) which is commonly used in choice modelling \cite{luce2012individual}:

-where $\lambda \in \mathbb{R}$ is a temperature parameter.
-Intuitively, under the logistic response model, two actions producing interventions with similar costs will have a similar probability of being chosen by the user.
-Lastly, we can define the $\EUS$ over a choice set $O^{(t)}$ as:

-Generally, the naive maximization of the $EUS$ is computationally intensive and intractable in practice.
-It is possible to prove that the task is \textit{NP-hard} \cite{nemhauser1978analysis, krause2014submodular}.
-However, under some response models $R$, the $EUS$ function defined by Equation \ref{eqn:eus_objective} is \textit{submodular} \cite{krause2014submodular}, and there exists a procedure that can determine an approximation of the optimal set $O^*$ with proven accuracy bounds.

-It is possible to prove that we can compute $\EUS$ by using the \textit{noisless response model} (\textit{NL}) as a proxy \cite{viappiani2010optimal} and we can take advantage of the worst-case guarantee of the greedy algorithm; that is $\EUS_{L} - \EUS_{NL}$ is always smaller than a problem independent bound.
-Namely, instead of minimizing $\EUS_{L}$ directly, we compute the choice set by miniminizing $\EUS_{NL}$ that is monotone and submodular.
-More formally, there exists a \textit{greedy} polynomial algorithm that achieves $\EUS_{NL}(O| \mathcal{D}) \geq (1 - e^{-1})\EUS_{NL}(O^*| \mathcal{D})$, where $O^*$ is the optimal choice set \cite{ viappiani2010optimal, nemhauser1978analysis, krause2014submodular}.
-The \textit{noiseless response model} is such that:\footnote{For the sake of presentation, we assume that there are no ties.
-Note that the EUS formula is invariant to the way ties are broken.
+Here, $P_R(O \leadsto I \mid \vw)$ is the probability that a user with weights $\vw$ picks $I$ from $O$, under a specific choice of \textit{response model} $R$ modelling noise in user choices.
+Intuitively, we expect users to prefer the cheapest interventions $I \in O$.
+Moreover, we also expect that interventions in $O$ with similar costs have a similar probability of being chosen.
+Motivated by this, and following common practice in choice modelling \citep{luce2012individual}, in \method we implement a \textit{logistic response model} (\textit{L}), defined as:

+Here, $\lambda \in \bbR$ is a temperature parameter.
+Finding a choice set $O$ maximizing the $\EUS$ is intractable in general -- \textit{NP-hard} \citep{nemhauser1978analysis, krause2014submodular}, in fact -- and computationally intensive in practice, and risks slowing down the interaction loop to the point of estranging users.
+We observe that, however, under some response models $R$, the $\EUS$ becomes \textit{submodular} and \textit{monotonic} \citep{viappiani2010optimal}.
+This is the case for the \textit{noiseless} response model (\textit{NL}), according to which the user always prefers the lowest-cost option, \ie\footnote{For the sake of presentation, we assume that there are no ties.
+Note that the \EUS formula is invariant to the way ties are broken.
 In our implementation, ties are broken uniformly at random.}